suenot/django-revolution/docs/cli.md

+%%README.LLM id=django-revolution-cli%%

 # CLI Reference

+**Complete command reference for Django Revolution.**

+## 🎯 Purpose

-Django Revolution provides both Django management commands and a standalone CLI tool.
+Reference for all Django Revolution commands and options.

+## ✅ Rules

+- Use `python manage.py revolution` for Django integration
+- Use `django-revolution` for standalone CLI
+- All commands support help with `--help`
+- Commands are idempotent and safe to run multiple times

-## Django Management Commands
+## 🚀 Django Management Commands

 ### Basic Commands